A pandemic is a confusing time to think about going to college.

 - Fans in attendance at athletic competitions.

-A change of that magnitude would be a far cry from what students have dealt with during the pandemic, as coronavirus has changed college life in almost every way.
+A change of that magnitude would be a far cry from what students dealt with last year, as coronavirus has changed college life in almost every way.

 When Will Campus Life Return to Normal?